sellerlabs/research-php/README.md

 # SellerLabs Research PHP Client ![Build Status](https://travis-ci.org/sellerlabs/research-php.svg?branch=master)

-This is a PHP client library for SellerLabs' research service (Previously known as NodeMWS/ModernMWS client).
+This is the official PHP client library for SellerLabs' research API service _(Previously known as NodeMWS/ModernMWS client)_.

 ## Requirements:

+- PHP +5.6 or HHVM +3.6.
-- Composer and `autoload.php`
+- Composer and `autoload.php`.
-- Credentials to the research service
+- and of course: credentials to use the research service.

 ## Documentation

 - API documentation for the Research Service is available at: https://docs.sellerlabs.com/research/
-- Documentation for the library is available under `docs/api` in this repo
+- Documentation for this library is available under the `docs/api` directory in this repository.

 ## Latest changes:

-### v0.1.2:
-- Use Guzzle 6

-### v0.1.1:
-- Use Guzzle 5

-### v0.1.0:
-- Moved remaining classes to the Research namespace.
-This introduces a BC for code explicitly depending on this classes.
-- The `NodeMwsClientInterface`, which was deprecated, has now been completely removed.
-Use `ResearchClientInterface` instead.
-- Some small bugs in unit tests were fixed.
-- Composer dependencies have been cleaned up and stabilized.
-A `composer.lock` file is now included as well.
+See (CHANGELOG.md)[CHANGELOG.md]

 ## How to install: